Civil War Nurse and Sanitary Agent

 In spring 1862 Governor Harvey went south to make sure the sick and wounded Wisconsin soldiers were being well cared for.
 He visited the hospitals in several cities along the way.
 In one of his reports, he wrote, "It would have moved a heart of stone to witness the interviews between the Governor and our wounded heroes.
 There was something more than formality about these visits, and the men knew it by sure instinct."
 At each of his stops, soldiers clustered around him.

 At Savannah, Tennessee, he stopped to see the soldiers who had been wounded in the Battle of Shiloh.
 He wrote to Cordelia: "Yesterday was the day of my life.
 Thank God for the impulse that brought me here.
 I am well, and have done more good by coming, than I can well tell you."

 On April 10, 1862, when he had been governor for only 100 days, Governor Harvey slipped while stepping from one boat to another.
-He fell into the Mississippi River and drowned before anyone could save him.
+He fell into the Tennessee River and drowned before anyone could save him.

 Cordelia Harvey was at the Capitol in Madison securing aid for a destitute family when the news of the accident was received.
 An attempt was made to take her home before the contents of the dispatch were revealed, but she knew immediately by the faces of the messengers that something horrible had happened.

 Fortunately, she was not a woman to spend her life in mourning.
 She became inspired by that last letter she had received from her husband, and knew immediately what her life's work should be - to finish the work he had begun.
 One of her friends wrote to the new Wisconsin governor and asked him to appoint Cordelia to the Sanitary Commission.
 The friend wrote, "It is the sort of missionary labor for which you know her to be very capable, and she must have something to do or she will follow her husband, I fear."